alexalpz/alexalopez/index.md

 # About Me

 Hi, My name is Alexa Lopez!
 I'm a senior majoring in Information Technology and specialize in Web and Mobile foundations at Georgia Southern University.
 I admire working behind the scenes designing and customizing web pages and blogs.
 I'd love to be able to work with software developmnet,programming and/or maintenance for companies and grow with a team that will expose me to various working habits as well as technical skills.

-As a long term goal, I hope to create a software or application that can support and work with environmental issues specifically regarding reducing pollution in the oceans.
-It's a big goal of mines but it's an issue that i'm passionate about working towards and try to keep in mind daily.
-When it comes to other hobbies, I've always liked to create and design, hence why I find programming to be really cool.
+I've always liked to create and design, hence why I find programming to be really cool.
 I also love making social media pages look aesthetically pleasing and I use my own photography to enhance their appearance.
+Please feel free to contact me if you need any further information!
 * * *

 ## Education: